RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 VERY IMPORTANT
 This utility makes changes to the RM database file.
-It can change a large number of data items in a single run depending on the settings specified.
+It can change a large number of data items in a single run depending on the parameters specified.
 You will likely not be satisfied with your first run of the utility and you will want to try again, perhaps several times, each time making changes to your configuration file.
-You must run this script on a copy of your database file and have at least multiple known-good backups.
+You must run this script on a copy of your database file or have at least multiple known-good backups.

 Read about additional considerations in the Precautions section below.

 =========================================================================DIV80==
 Compatibility

-Tested with RootsMagic v 10
-Tested with Python for Windows v3.13   64bit
+Tested with a RootsMagic v 10.0.5 database using Python for Windows v3.13.4   64bit

-The py file has not been tested on MacOS but could probably be easily modified to work on MacOS with Python version 3 installed.
+The py file has not been tested on MacOS but could probably be modified to work on a Macintosh with Python version 3 installed.

 =========================================================================DIV80==
 Overview

 This program is what is called a "command line utility".
-It is in the form of a single file with a "py" extension, referred to below, as "MainScriptFile.py".
+It is in the form of a single text file with a "py" file name extension (referred to, in this section, as "MainScriptFile.py").
+The utility also needs the Python package RMpy, which is a folder included in the distribution zip file.

-Most input to the utility is through the configuration file and sometimes the command line console window.
-The the default name of the configuration file ("config file") is "RM-Python-config.ini" and it should also be located in the same folder as the MainScriptFile py script.
+Most input to the utility is through the configuration file.
+The the default name of the configuration file (called, hereinafter, the "config file") is "RM-Python-config.ini".
+It should be located in the same folder as the MainScriptFile py script file and the RMpy folder.
+At a minimum, the config file gives the name and location of the database on which the utility operates.

-At a minimum, the config gives the name and location of the database on which to operate.
-One config file can be shared among my other RM utilities.
+One config file can be shared among other RM utilities in the suite.
 Each utility will extract the information it needs from the config file.

 To install and use the script for the first time:

-*  Install Python for Windows x64  -see immediately below
+*  Install Python for Windows x64  -see APPENDIX below

 *  Create a new folder on your disk.
    This will be called the "working folder".